RedSkunk/StockLookup/README.md

 ### What

 This project is intended to provide stock symbol autosuggest feature for my other projects.
 There are pratical reasons why I decided to build a seperate service just to search stock symbol.
-Please read below.

 ### How